Lute Olson: University of Iowa (1974–1983)

-Olson coached Iowa for nine seasons, from 1974 to 1983, with an overall record of 167–91 (.647), leaving as the schools all-time wins leader.
+Olson coached Iowa for nine seasons, from 1974 to 1983, with an overall record of 167–91 (.647), leaving as the school's all-time wins leader.

 Olson inherited an Iowa team that had gone 8-16 under Dick Schultz, finishing 10th in the Big Ten and suffered four consecutive losing seasons.
 Olson turned the Iowa Basketball program around, going 19–10 in just his second season.
 Iowa then won the Big Ten Conference Title in 1978–79, earning the first of five consecutive NCAA Tournament berths.

 In 1979–1980, Olson led the Hawkeyes to a Final Four appearance in the 1980 NCAA Division I men's basketball tournament.
-The team made the now 48-team NCAA tournament with an 18–8 record (10-8, 4th in the Big Ten), despite playing a good portion of the season without injured (knee) All-American guard Ronnie Lester.
+The team made the now 48-team NCAA tournament with an 18–8 record (10–8, 4th in the Big Ten), despite playing a good portion of the season without injured (knee) All-American guard Ronnie Lester.
 With Lester out, Guard Kenny Arnold had stayed in the line-up and played the entire season with a broken right thumb, leading the team in total points and assists with the injury.
 Freshman Bobby Hansen played after breaking a bone in his left hand and fellow freshman Mark Gannon was lost for the season with a knee injury.
 Iowa was also without Assistant Coach Tony McAndrews, who had been in a plane crash mid-season after a recruiting trip.
 He survived, but was badly injured and did not return to coaching that season.

 Lester returned for the end of the regular season and the tournament.
 In the NCAA, Iowa received a #5 seed in the East Regional.
-They beat Virginia Commonwealth (86-72), North Carolina State (77-64) and #1 seed Syracuse (88–77).
-In the East Regional Final, Iowa was down by as many in 14 in the second half, before rallying to defeat Georgetown (81-80) on a last second basket and free-throw by Steve Waite to advance to the Final Four.
+They beat Virginia Commonwealth (86–72), North Carolina State (77–64) and #1 seed Syracuse (88–77).
+In the East Regional Final, Iowa was down by as many in 14 in the second half, before rallying to defeat Georgetown (81–80) on a last second basket and free-throw by Steve Waite to advance to the Final Four.

 In the NCAA Semi-Final, Lester injured his knee early in the game, after scoring 10 of Iowa's first 12 points.
 He did not return and Iowa fell to eventual NCAA champion Louisville 80–72.
 When Olson was asked years later about Iowa's chances to win the NCAA Tournament had Lester not been injured, "My feeling was yes, I feel we could have won," Olson said.
 "That was a fun team to coach."
 Overall, Iowa was 15–1 with Lester fully in the lineup and 8–9 in his absence.

 After leading the Hawkeyes to the Final Four, Olson's Iowa teams made the next three NCAA Tournaments, advancing to the Sweet Sixteen in 1983, his final season at Iowa.
 Nicknamed "The House That Lute Built", Carver-Hawkeye Arena, a facility Olson had envisioned for the future of the university, opened on January 5, 1983, against Michigan State.
 Iowa had played in the antiquated Iowa Fieldhouse.
 After the season, Olson left Iowa for the University of Arizona.